itamarcasspi/JaMoveo/README.md

 ## Testing

 1. **Multiple users registration and login:**

    * Register as an admin, and multiple users (one should be a singer to test chordless output).
    * Login through several Incognito browsers to be able to log to several accounts (This is to bypass local storage )

-  2.
+2. **Admin song search**

 ## Author

 * Itamar casspi